FractalDiane/spellbook/README.md

 Something else important to note is that published books need to be as perfectly wrapped up as possible, so by default your published spellbook will be terminated with a nice, fancy "THE END."

-If you want to end off your spellbook with something else, `sign acknowledgements page with` whatever string you'd like.
+If you want to end off your spellbook with something else, sign the acknowledgements page whatever string you'd like.
 ```
 STANDARD HELLO WORLD PROGRAM